-Our energy brief analyses the German parties’ election manifestos, takes a look at energy policy goals, technologies likely to receive legislative support and core themes for potential coalitions.
+Our energy brief examines the German parties’ election manifestos, energy policy goals, technologies likely to receive legislative support, and core themes for potential coalitions.

-Politicians dealing with the myriad complexities of energy policies bemoan a diminishing interest on the part of fellow politicians, frequently pointing to the over-complexity of the subject.
-Germany’s Renewable Energy Act testifies to that challenge: Its first version (2000) included a total of 13 para-graphs, whereas the amended 2017 version swelled to 171 paragraphs.
+Politicians dealing with the many complexities of energy policies bemoan a diminishing interest on the part of fellow politicians, often pointing to the complexity of the subject.
+Germany’s Renewable Energy Act testifies to this challenge: its first version (2000) comprised 13 paragraphs, whereas the amended 2017 version has 171 paragraphs.

 Lobbyists and other stakeholders are already busy making suggestions for the legislation’s next amendment.
-It remains unclear, though, if the Act will undergo reforms once again: While Germa-ny’s Social Democrats and the Green Party wish to adhere to its current shape, viewing tenders as the ‘means of choice’ to determine subsidies, the Conservatives, Chancellor Merkel’s CDU, calls for a step by step exit, yet without offering a concrete plan as to financing.
+It remains unclear, though, if the Act will undergo further reforms.
+While Germany’s Social Democrats and the Green Party wish to keep its current form, viewing tenders as the ‘means of choice’ to determine subsidies, the Conservatives, Chancellor Merkel’s CDU, calls for a gradual exit, but without offering a concrete plan for financing.

-Germany’s LibDems, the FDP, for its part, claim that the Act’s initial target, namely to secure market entry for renewable energies, has been reached.
-They are now unequivocally asking to abolish its ‘continuing subidiaries‘.
+Germany’s LibDems, the FDP, claims that the Act’s initial target, to secure market entry for renewable energies, has been reached.
+They now want to abolish its ‘continuing subsidies’.

 The Renewable Energy Act in its current shape, though, is much more than a subsidy system.
-Be-yond that issue, it provides a regulatory framework as to renewable development goals and indi-vidual technologies.
-Simply abolishing the Act would not help to solve the undoubtedly existing cost problem – since most renewable assets operate under a continuation permit and would be eligible to receive fixed remuneration, blocking the way to a swift cost decrease for end-consumers.
+Beyond this issue, it provides a regulatory framework for renewable development goals and individual technologies.
+Simply abolishing the Act would not help to solve the existing cost problem, since most renewable assets operate under a continuation permit and would be eligible to receive fixed remuneration, preventing a swift cost decrease for end-consumers.

-Also, we would be in need for a new and comprehensive legal framework to define technical and system-stabilising prerequisites.
+Also, we would need a new and comprehensive legal framework to define technical and system-stabilising prerequisites.
 These, so far, have been provided by the Renewables Energy Act.
-Should, e.g., a newly elected government coalition between Conservatives (CDU) and LibDems (FDP) take office in October 2017, a repeal of the Renewable Energy Act would be far from obvious.
-The quest for the legislation’s alternative financing, though, seems to be one of the common de-nominators among the German major political parties.
+Should, for example, a newly elected government coalition between Conservatives (CDU) and LibDems (FDP) take office in October 2017, a repeal of the Renewable Energy Act would be far from definite.
+The quest for the legislation’s alternative financing, though, seems to be a common denominator among Germany’s major political parties.

-Instead, a new government might offer a concrete plan how to evolve the system currently stipu-lating cost allocations and fees to include all available energy sources.
-The German Ministry of Eco-nomics is busy working on that option, already having kindled a controversial debate within the capital.
+Instead, a new government might offer a plan changing the system currently stipulating cost allocations and fees to include all available energy sources.
+The German Ministry of Economics is working on this option, having already started a controversial debate in the capital.
 It seems fair to assume that the Ministry’s role and influence is likely to increase further.
-And in case a new Minister takes office in October 2017 on, there ist he possibility we might see less of the current tendencies to centralise.
-Also, policies might open up to consider novel technologies that will serve to secure and build Germany’s position as a leading exporter of energy technologies.
+And if a new minister takes office in October 2017, we may see less tendency to centralise.
+Also, policies might increase the consideration of new technologies that will secure and build Germany’s position as a leading exporter of energy technologies.

 Paris Climate Agreement and minimum price for CO2

-In Germany, all political parties more or less agree that EES and a CO2 minimum price will be major means to achieve decarbonisation, with the notable exception of the Liberal Democrats who reject meddling with the formation of prices as a matter of principle.
+In Germany the political parties more or less agree that electric energy storage and a CO2 minimum price will be major means to achieve decarbonisation – apart from the Liberal Democrats who reject meddling with prices as a matter of principle.

-Adopting said strategy would possibly allow the German Chancellor to dispose of another sensitive issue: With a CO2 minimum price, and step by step, coal-fired power plants will become uneconom-ic to the point of disappearing from the German energy system altogether.
-A decision on EU level might serve to quench a (likely Green party-triggered) debate on the exit of coal from the German energy mix.
+Adopting this strategy could enable the German Chancellor to dispose of another sensitive issue: with a CO2 minimum price, gradually coal-fired power plants will become uneconomic to the point of disappearing from the German energy system altogether.
+A decision at EU level might ease a (likely Green party-triggered) debate on the exit of coal from the German energy mix.
 This in turn leaves another door open for the Conservatives as to future coalitions.
-Also, it serves to legitimise coal exit vis a vis heavy industries, labour unions and the coal industry-defending ‘Bundesländer’, the German states, in the German Bundestag.
+It also legitimises coal exit in relation to heavy industries, labour unions and the coal industry-defending ‘Bundesländer’, the German states, in the German Bundestag.

-Sector interconnectivity – profound changes in the transport and mobility sector loom+
+Sector interconnectivity – profound changes in the transport and mobility sector ahead

-There is consensus among the German parties: putting renewable energies to use in other sectors than electricity generation will be indispensable for decarbonisation and to reach the climate pro-tection objectives.
-Particularly with regard to the transport and mobility sector, major changes are looming – not least since some EU countries, UK and France among them, announced plans to ban diesel engines from 2030 or 2040 on.
-Germany’s Greens are with them on this subject.
-Thea are the only party explicitly demanding a complete permit withdrawal for combustion engines from 2030 on.
-As to e-mobility, all other parties (Greens included) agree on promoting it for climate and industrial policy reasons.
-How swiftly it will be implemented on a large scale, though, largely depends on charging infrastructure as well as the integration capacity of distribution grids.
-As to the infrastructure, all parties underline their intentions for development.
-The Conservatives provide concrete aims, promising 50,000 new charging stations.
-Its twin party, Bavaria’s CSU, goes one step further, aiming to take the lead with regard to ‚Mobility 4.0‘ and to supply 7,000 publicly accessible chargers until 2020.
+There is consensus among the German parties: using renewable energies in other sectors than electricity generation will be essential for decarbonisation and to reach climate protection objectives.
+Particularly with regard to the transport and mobility sector, major changes are looming – not least as EU countries such as the UK and France have announced plans to ban diesel engines from 2030 or 2040.
+Germany’s Greens are with them on this, being the only party explicitly demanding a complete permit withdrawal for combustion engines from 2030.

-However, a clean-cut ‘copper strategy’ to strengthen the transmission grid system will likely result in significant cost increases, apart from being limited by simple physics.
-Instead, intelligent solutions that offer promising ways to provide flexibility should be considered more systematically.
+However, a clean-cut ‘copper strategy’ to strengthen the transmission grid system will probably greatly increase costs, and will be limited by simple physics.
+Instead, intelligent solutions to provide flexibility should be considered more systematically.

 Market entry for electricity storage

-Renewable energies fluctuate in generation – thus, their system integration needs intelligent con-trol technologies and storage facilities.
-The German government has invested heavily in pilot pro-jects and concrete recommendations are to be expected.
-As to storage, all parties agree on boost-ing R&D to speed up development.
-Favoured technologies vary: While the CDU focuses on battery cell production, LibDems and Socal Democrats call for developing a variety of storage technologies, the SPD explicity mentioning market entry progams.
+As renewable energies fluctuate in generation, their system integration needs intelligent control technologies and storage facilities.
+The German government has invested heavily in pilot projects and concrete recommendations are expected.
+Regarding storage, all parties agree on boosting R&D to speed up development.
+Favoured technologies vary: while the CDU focuses on battery cell production, LibDems and Social Democrats call for the development of various storage technologies, with the SPD explicitly mentioning market entry progams.